Welcome To Reception

 Ducklings Class – Mrs La Coste

 Welcome to EYFS.
-The teachers currently in reception are Mrs Davies and Mrs Dunford (Cygnet class) and Mrs La Coste (Duckling class) who are supported by Mrs O'Connor, Ms Reed.
+The teachers currently in reception are Mrs Davies and Mrs Dunford (Cygnet class) and Mrs La Coste (Duckling class) who are supported by Ms Reed.

 OUR KEY TEXTS

 Reading is at the centre of all of our learning.
 Below are the key books that we will be sharing with the children.
-We will also be sharing a wide range of stories and non fiction books daily.
-If your child has a book they would like to share with us please do send it in to share!
+Our Dinosaur topic gives us a great opportunity to look at both fiction and non fiction texts and begin to explore the difference between them!

 Home Learning